 - is the competent authority for monitoring and enforcing compliance with certain provisions of the EU Regulation on combating the dissemination of terrorist content on the Internet.

-- has powers regarding the process for blocking access to illegal transmissions via digital platforms.
+- has competences regarding the process for blocking access to illegal transmissions via digital platforms.